flora-comms/flora-comms/README.md

 # Navigating the File System

-The repo contains documentation, hardware, software, and firmware files.
+The repo contains essential hardware, software, and firmware files.

-## docs

-This folder contains documentation for FloraNet like block diagrams, project requirements, and test plan results.

 ## hardware